 Age: Stroke risk doubles for each decade after age 55.
-Peripheral Vascular Disease (PVD) risk increases after age 50.
+Peripheral vascular disease (PVD) risk increases after age 50.

 Gender: Men are more likely to experience heart attack and stroke than pre-menopausal women.

 Heredity: African Americans and Hispanics are at greater risk, as well as people with a family history of heart disease, stroke and PVD.
-Treating, reducing or eliminating the risk factors that can be controlled decrease your chance of experiencing heart attack, stroke or PVD.
+Treating, reducing or eliminating the risk factors that can be controlled decreases your chance of experiencing heart attack, stroke or PVD.

 Remember, if your doctor has prescribed a blood pressure medication, don’t stop taking it.
 Not taking your medication elevates your blood pressure and significantly increases your risk.
 Weight control, reducing salt intake, regular exercise and taking prescribed medication will help you control your blood pressure.

 Learn more about the five main blood pressure ranges, how to read your numbers and more.

 Having diabetes puts you at increased risk for vascular disease.
 Diabetes can be controlled by following a recommended diet, controlling weight, monitoring blood sugars, exercising and taking medications as prescribed.

 Stress: The key to reducing stress is learning how to manage your response to stressful situations.
 Chronic stress is known to increase heart rate, blood pressure and cholesterol.

 Smoking: In addition to harming the lungs and causing cancer, smoking also injures blood vessel walls, speeds up hardening of the arteries (atherosclerosis), increases the workload on your heart and elevates blood pressure.
 The good news is that if you stop smoking today, your risk factor for vascular disease greatly decreases within two years.